Geohealth Peru

 Support long-term graduate training programs

-Support long-term, graduate training programs, around the scientific area of ambient air pollution (AAP) research in Peru, and its association with cardiovascular and respiratory conditions, including COVID-19, as well as Alzheimer’s disease (AD).
+Support long-term, graduate training programs, around the scientific area of ambient air pollution (AAP) research in Peru, and its association with cardiovascular, respiratory conditions, as well as Alzheimer’s disease (AD).
 We plan to fund full time master degrees and doctoral training at our partner institution in Peru.
 Specifically, we will: A) Fund promising young investigators to train in the Science in Epidemiological Research M.S. program offered by FASPA ; these trainees will be involved in each of the specific aims outlined in the research proposal.

 Mentorship in research skills to Peruvian investigators